gabekiriakos/Elegance/README.md

 MPRIS is used to display player status in py3status.  [python-pydbus](https://www.archlinux.org/packages/community/any/python-pydbus/) is the only required dependency.

-There might be issues with dbus in runit so modify the session wrapper<br> (in this case, lightdm -> /etc/lightdm/XSession):
+dbus most likely needs to be wrapped in the session to work properly<br> (in this case, lightdm -> /etc/lightdm/XSession):

 ```c